redsanket/spark/external/hue/guide/getting_started/index.rst

 #.
 Drag the **DistCp** object to the gray dotted box below **hue_tutorial_refresh**.
 We're going to
    use `DistCp <http://hadoop.apache.org/docs/r1.2.1/distcp2.html>`_ to copy the Flickr dataset to our home directories in an Oozie task.
 #.
-In the dialog window, do the following:
+In the dialog, do the following:

    #.
 Click the dialog title **Distcp**, enter the text **copy_flickr_data** in the text box, and then click **√**.
    #.
 In the **Source** text field, enter **/user/rbernota/HueTalk/Flickr100cc/flickr100m_dataset.bz2**.